 - Singapore Tourist Pass: SG Tourist pass gives you unlimited rides on buses, MRT and LRT.
 There is a refundable deposit of 10 SGD when you buy it.
 The pass is priced at 10 SGD, 16 SGD and 20 SGD for 1-day, 2-day or 3-day variants.
 Check out details about the Singapore tourist pass on this link.

 A ride on MRT costs anywhere between SGD 0.78 to SGD 2.03 and a ride on bus have tickets ranging from SGD 0.79 to SGD 2.07 (as on Nov 2017).
 Unless you plan to travel extensively everyday; EZ link card may work better for you, even after SGD 5 non-refundable deposit.
 I found an excellent blog that has comparison between EZ link card and Singapore tourist pass.
-Register with Grabtaxi if you have to travel by cabs, you can check Grabtaxi, Comfort Delgro or Uber.
-Uber is convenient because you can signup using an Indian SIM when in India and use the same there.
-You need a local SIM to register for Grabtaxi or Comfort Delgro.
+Register with Grab.
+If you have to travel by cabs, you can check Grab or Comfort Delgro.
+Grab is convenience because you do not need local SIM to book a Grab.
 Most of them have some deals running and its a good idea to do a quick search on Google to find out if you can grab a deal.

 Food in Singapore